Shopify/polaris/src/components/Page/README.md

 ## Related components

 * To lay out the content within a page, [use the layout component](/components/structure/layout)
-* When using `Page` within an [`EmbeddedApp` component](https://github.com/Shopify/polaris/blob/master/documentation/Embedded%20apps.md), rendering is delegated to the Embedded App SDK
+* When using `Page` within an [embedded app](https://github.com/Shopify/polaris/blob/master/documentation/Embedded%20apps.md), rendering is delegated to the Embedded App SDK